code4recovery/spec/README.md

 `notes` is an optional long text field.
 Line breaks are ok, but HTML will be stripped.

+`location_notes` is an optional long text field with notes applying to all meetings at the location.

 `updated` is an optional UTC timestamp in the format `YYYY-MM-DD HH:MM:SS`.

 `url` is optional and should point to the meeting's listing on the area website.